Adrianpush/IT-School/src/session9/homework/banking_application/readme.md

   bank account.
 - In order to get the recent transactions 3 overloaded methods exist.
 One receives two LocalDateTime objects called start and end and returns a list of all transactions between those datetimes(exclusive).
 One receives a single LocalDateTime Object and returns all the transactions that happened after that moment.
+Binary search could be implemented to speed up the retrieval time (not in the scope of this exercise).
 The third receives an int number and returns the last number of transactions (if the amount of transactions requested is at least equal to amount of transactions stored on account.)
 - In order to see the balance of an account, a getter for balance was implemented.